Once Upon Another Time…gyveno jie jau kitaip

 The programme include Douglas Gordon (Scotland, UK), Petrit Halilaj (Kosovo/Germany), Kristina Inčiūraitė (Lithuania), Isuma (Canada), Jonas Mekas (Lithuania/USA), Jeremy Shaw (Canada/Germany), Simona Žemaitytė (Lithuania) and more authors.

-Project is supported by the Lithuanian Council for Culture, Kaunas City Municipality and is a part of the project “Kaunas – European Capital of Culture in 2022”.
+The exhibition is organized by Kaunas Biennial.
+The project is supported by the Lithuanian Council for Culture, Kaunas City Municipality and with the support of the Canada Council for the Arts.
+The event is presented in collaboration with the Office of the Embassy of Canada to Lithuania and is a part of the project Kaunas European Capital of Culture 2022.